What is the Company?

 Hence, companies can be classified either on the basis of liability of its core members or on the ground of the total number of members.
 On the basis of liability of its members, the companies can be categorised into 2 categories :

-- Companies Limited by Shares: In this scenario the liability of its members is restricted to the level of the nominal value of shares occupied by them.
+- Companies Limited by Shares: In this scenario, the liability of its members is restricted to the level of the nominal value of shares occupied by them.
 If a shareholder has paid the complete amount of the shares, there is no liability on his side, whatever may be the debts of the enterprise.
 He need not pay a single rupee from his private property.
-However, if there is any liability a part of it, it can be implemented during the presence of the company as well as during the closing up.

 On the basis of the number of shareholders, enterprises can be classified into 3 kinds of companies :